stdnt-c1/IEEE-802.11-ESP8266-Example/IEEE-80211-8266/sample/example.md

 # IEEE 802.11 Management Frame Structure Examples

-This project implements IEEE 802.11 management frames in compliance with the IEEE 802.11-2016 standard.
-The following frame types are supported:

-- Association Request
-- Beacon
-- Deauthentication
-- Disassociation

-## Compliance Note
-The implementation adheres to the IEEE 802.11-2016 standard, ensuring proper frame structure, field initialization, and tagged parameter handling.
-All frame types are validated for compliance with the standard before transmission.
+This document provides annotated code and explanations for the construction of major IEEE 802.11 management frames as implemented in this project.
+Each example references the relevant section of the IEEE 802.11-2016 standard and explains the purpose of each field and element.

 ## General Frame Structure
 All management frames follow this basic structure: